 Black seafood Risotto

-Black risotto is quite popular by the sea.
+Black risotto is quite a popular Montenegrin food by the sea.
 It is cooked with squid ink and other types of seafood, normally shrimps or crab.

 Black risotto is very tasty and creamy, despite the color that might put some people off and you need to make sure not to have any important appointment afterwards unless you can brush your teeth!